 Coming from a background as a real estate agent, team leader, or even a veteran real estate investor can make you think that putting together syndication deals and a private placement memorandum will be easy.
-After all, what do you have to do?
+After all, what do you have to do to raise capital and is there really a need PPM lawyers?

 Finding investors should be easy enough, as you know the general property investor profile.
 Making an income-generating asset profitable should be even easier seeing how you’ve probably done it many times before.